Updated notes 04/15/2022

 This is the bottle that is pictured, same presentation as the original notes.
 Close to 100% sure that Special Winter Ale is the same as “Spéciale Noël“.

-Not especially winter-like or Christmas-like or even distinctly different than a well-built, superb Belgian Strong Pale, but delicious, highly drinkable, and a beer that one can fall back on quite easily when a certain stylistic moment is require.
+Not especially winter-like or Christmas-like or even distinctly different than a well-built, superb Belgian Strong Pale (except the color that is darker than many), but delicious, highly drinkable, and a beer that one can fall back on quite easily when a certain stylistic moment is required.
 My advice?
 See it, buy it.

 Original notes 12/31/2005